AswinSaathappan/Arudino-Avengers/README.md

-# Arudino-Avengers
+# 🌱 Moisture and Humidity-Based Irrigation Control System

-🌱 Moisture and Humidity-Based Irrigation Control System An IoT-enabled smart irrigation solution that automates plant watering based on real-time soil moisture and humidity levels.
+An IoT-enabled smart irrigation solution that automates plant watering based on real-time soil moisture and humidity levels.
 Built using React, Node.js, Express.js, MongoDB, and MQTT protocol, this project ensures efficient water usage and remote monitoring via a secure web interface.

 🔧 Tech Stack